Nifty October futures trade at discount

-The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, declined 1.53% to 20.175.
+The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, rose 0.57% to 20.29.

-Infosys, Wipro and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Wipro, Infosys and HCL Technologies were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2022 F&O contracts will expire on 27 October 2022.